 Homage to Yonge Street

 Yonge Street used to be branded as the longest street in the world.
 The claim stemmed from its eventual connection to King's Highway 11, so the marketing explained that it ran between Rainy River on the border with Minnesota and Toronto's lakefront.
 Named after Sir George Yonge in 1793, Yonge Street characterises Canada's most populous city by dividing eastern and western Toronto as well as being the route of Canada's first subway line.
+The street has witnessed violence, from the 4 December 1837 Upper Canada Rebellion to the 23 April 2018 attack using a van to run down pedestrians.
 It remains a contemporary and historic icon for tourists and visitors.

 All images are copyright Ilan Kelman.